taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena lets her cynicism creep onto her face.

-Eireena: **"I can't say that we can trust their motives at all, but we have little choice...your story confirms the terrifying results of having no protection against these '**DEATH DOGS**'.
+Eireena: **"I can't say that we can trust their motives at all, but we have little choice...your story confirms the terrifying results of having no protection against these '**BEASTS**'.
 So we will have Peacekeepers at our Green Haven, and soon, I fear that no Green Haven will be without **WORLD GOV** military presence.
 I don't think I need to say how much this will compromise our dedication to anonymity and a life free from surveillance."**

 Eireena now looks hard at Asoka.